Rank of a Smooth Map

 that \(F(U)\) is open in \(N\) and \(F|_U : U \to F(U)\) is a diffeomorphism.

-A diffeomorphism is a local diffeomorphism, but the converse fails: the map
+A diffeomorphism is a local diffeomorphism, but the converse fails.
+The map

-\(\varepsilon : \mathbb{R} \to S^1\), \(\varepsilon(t) = (\cos 2\pi t, \sin 2\pi t)\), restricts to
+\(\varepsilon : \mathbb{R} \to S^1\), \(\varepsilon(t) = (\cos 2\pi t, \sin 2\pi t)\), restricts

-a diffeomorphism on any interval of length less than \(1\), yet wraps the line infinitely many
+to a diffeomorphism on any interval of length less than \(1\), yet wraps the line infinitely many

 times around the circle and is nowhere injective globally.
-We return to this map, and to its higher
+We return to this map, and to its

-analogue \(\varepsilon^n : \mathbb{R}^n \to T^n\), when we study smooth covering maps.
-The next
+higher analogue \(\varepsilon^n : \mathbb{R}^n \to T^n\), when we study smooth covering maps.
+The

 differential at a point into a local diffeomorphism near that point.